• Skip to primary navigation

 • Early diagnosis.
 Researchers are getting closer to being able to identify infants who will develop cerebral palsy.
 Earlier diagnosis allows for interventions that can significantly limit disability.

 • Systemic hypothermia.
-One important early intervention involves cooling the infant’s brain to slow or even reverse brain damage that causes cerebral palsy.
+One important early intervention involves cooling the infant’s brain to slow or reverse brain damage that causes cerebral palsy.

 • Functional electrical stimulation.
 FES uses electrical currents to stimulate muscles and hopefully restore some movement.